Masters in Applied Linguistics

 Claire Ashmore - Unlocking Strengths Through the Gift of Dyslexia

-I’m an educator and literacy advocate working in strength-based ways with children, adults, and their whānau/families.
+I’m an educator and literacy advocate working in strength-based ways with children, teens, adults, and their families.
+I offer online parent and teacher support courses, along with personalised 1–1 intensives delivered in person or through a blended combination of online and face-to-face support.

 My career path: